User acquisition in iOS14 with SKAN, Singular’s open source framework for SKAdNetwork

 John Koetsier: Mm-hmm.

 Eran Friedman: Yeah.
 Basically today, in terms of how it works, there’s like a variety of methods that operate attribution.
 So there’s the IDFA-based attribution based on strong identifiers, connecting routine clicks and installs.
-There is universal links for re-engagement, for example, there’s fingerprinting as an existing method.
+There is universal links for re-engagement, for example.

 So definitely a lot of ways to think about tying between those actions and the results, and it really depends on the use case in the scenario that you’re covering.